didn't Aborigines build cities?

 Prehistoric painting of a line of deers in north Australia

 Although the environmental conditions of Australia in 1788 were not conducive to the formation of villages or cities, conditions in the past may have been more favourable and there is some evidence that agriculture may have developed.
 Specifically, northern Australia was not always the fire-prone barren landscape it is today.
 When humans first arrived, it was covered in lush rainforest and was perhaps like Southern China and South America.
 During this time, high yield agricultural crops may have been part of the ecosystem.
-Kangaroos and wombats would still have been a threat, but high numbers of predators probably would have greatly reduced their number.
+Kangaroos and wombats would still have been a threat to farms, but high numbers of predators probably would have greatly reduced their number.

 Not only did the rainforest make northern Australia suitable for agriculture, it also brought rain through central Australia.
 In a rainforest, up to 50% of rain that falls will be sucked up by trees, be transpired and fall again on the forest as rain.
 In Australia, the more that the rainforests retreated, the less water recycling that occurred.
 The tipping point seemed to be 40,000 years when rainforests that had existed for almost 100 million years were lost forever.
 Whereas once the Nullarbor Plain was home to forests and tree dwelling kangaroos, desert took over.
 Likewise, Lake Eyre, formerly a deep-water lake in Australia's interior, became a huge salt flat only occasionally covered by ephemeral floods.